anthonella2207/clip.board/README.md

 Promotional assets such as movie posters, banners, and links to trailers.

-2. Data Storage and Handling
+2. Data Storage and Handling:
 A relational database will be used for managing all project data.
 The database structure will include:
 •	Movies Table:
 Stores essential information about the movies on the schedule, such as title, description, and duration.